 2) Secure Legal Curb Space

 Use alderman offices and CDOT guidance for temporary no-parking signs to reserve safe loading space.
-In dense areas like Streeterville, plan 72 hours ahead.

 - Photograph sign placement and timestamps.